 2. The interchromatin network (ICN) model predicts that intermingling chromatin fibers/loops can make both cis- (within the same chromosome) and trans- (between different chromosomes) contacts.
 This intermingling is uniform and makes distinction between the chromosome territory and interchromatin compartment functionally meaningless .
 The advantage of the ICN model is that it permits high chromatin dynamics and diffusion-like movements.
 The authors propose that ongoing transcription influences the degree of intermingling between specific chromosomes by stabilizing associations between particular loci.
 Such interactions are likely to depend on the transcriptional activity of the loci, and are therefore cell-type specific.

-A recent study attempted to analyze the cell type-specific organization of the chromosome territories by measuring the volume and frequency of intermingling between heterologous chromosomes.
-By using 3C (chromosome conformation capture) and FISH (fluorescence in situ hybridization) to map the regions of chromosome intermingling, the study revealed that these regions contain a higher density of active genes and are enriched with markers of transcriptional activation and repression, such as activated RNAPII.
-A comparison of the positions of the CTs between undifferentiated mouse embryonic stem (ES) cells or ES cells in early stages of differentiation and terminally differentiated NIH3T3 cells showed a higher enrichment of RNAPII in fully differentiated cells than in undifferentiated or less-differentiated cells.
+The cell type-specific organization of chromosome territories has been studied by measuring the volume and frequency of intermingling between heterologous chromosomes.
+By using 3C (chromosome conformation capture) and FISH (fluorescence in situ hybridization) to map the regions of chromosome intermingling, it was revealed that these regions contain a higher density of active genes and are enriched with markers of transcriptional activation and repression, such as activated RNAPII.
+By comparing the positions of the CTs in undifferentiated mouse embryonic stem (ES) cells, ES cells in early stages of differentiation, and terminally differentiated NIH3T3 cells, it was shown that fully differentiated cells had a higher enrichment of RNAPII, compared to undifferentiated or less-differentiated cells.
 The findings support the notion that the intermingling regions have functional significance in the nucleus and provide a basis for understanding how the radial and relative positions of chromosomal territories evolve during the process of differentiation, explaining their organization in a cell type-dependent manner .